Residents of South Africa

 Tourists / foreign visitors

-If you’re a tourist / foreign visitor you can reclaim Value-Added Tax (VAT) on the goods bought during your visit in South Africa; to read more click here.
+If you’re a tourist or foreign traveller you can reclaim Value-Added Tax (VAT) on the goods bought during your visit in South Africa; to read more click here.

 What is the limit in South African bank notes I’m allowed to carry with me when leaving or entering the Republic?

-- A traveller is allowed to declare and carry a maximum of R25 000/unlimited foreign currency, whether leaving or entering.
-The South African bank notes is unlimited if the traveller is going to / coming from a country within the Common Monetary Area (CMA).
+- The South African bank notes is unlimited if the traveller is traveling within the Common Monetary Area (CMA).

 Top tip: Customs Officers may search and seize currency in terms of Regulation 3(3) and 3(6) of the Exchange Control Regulations.
 For more information, you can refer to the SC-PA-01-06 – Excess Currency – External Policy.